Personality & MBTI · Mind

 Every type has a burnout signature.
 Yours has a plot.

-It starts when the premise quietly changes — the market shifts, the relationship changes, the assumption under the five-year plan expires.
+It starts when the premise quietly changes, the market shifts, the relationship changes shape, the assumption under the five-year plan expires.
 You notice.
-You are far too perceptive not to notice.
-But admitting it out loud feels indistinguishable from admitting incompetence, because your identity is fused to being the one who saw it coming.
-So instead of updating, you compensate: more hours, tighter systems, harder grinding on a plan whose foundation you no longer believe in.
-You cut the remaining social contact, because people cost energy and the plan needs all of it.
-Contempt rises — for colleagues, for the industry, for people who seem happy with less rigor.
+You're far too perceptive not to notice.
+But saying it out loud feels indistinguishable from admitting incompetence, because your identity is fused to being the one who saw it coming.
+So instead of updating the plan, you compensate: more hours, tighter systems, harder grinding on a foundation you no longer actually believe in.
+You cut what social contact remains, because people cost energy and the plan needs all of it.
+Contempt rises, for colleagues, for the industry, for people who seem happy with less rigor than you demand of yourself.
 Sleep gets colonized by strategizing.
-And when the collapse finally comes, you rebrand it as a pivot, so that even the failure ships with a narrative.
+And when the collapse finally arrives, you rebrand it as a pivot, so that even the failure ships with a narrative attached.

-The cruelest part: from the inside, every step feels like virtue.
+The cruelest part: from the inside, every step of this feels like virtue.
 Persistence.
 Rigor.
 Self-reliance.
-The INTP next door abandons flawed premises too easily; the ENTJ burns out loudly, taking a whole team along.
-You burn out silently and alone, which means nobody intervenes, which is exactly how your wiring prefers it and exactly why it is dangerous.
+The INTP next door abandons flawed premises too easily; the ENTJ burns out loudly, taking a whole team down with them.
+You burn out silently and alone, which means nobody intervenes, which is exactly how your wiring prefers it, and exactly why it's dangerous.

-Early detection, in order of appearance: the contempt spike.
+Early detection, roughly in order of appearance: the contempt spike.
 Planning at bedtime.
-Canceling the last standing social commitments.
+Canceling the last standing social commitments on your calendar.
 A new version number on the master plan within days of the previous one.
-Irritation at questions about how you are doing.
+Irritation at anyone who asks how you're actually doing.

-The recovery move is almost insultingly simple, which is why you have not done it: say the sentence "the premise changed" out loud, to one person whose mind you respect.
+The recovery move is almost insultingly simple, which is probably why you haven't done it yet: say the sentence "the premise changed" out loud, to one person whose mind you genuinely respect.
 Not "I failed."
 Not "I'm tired."
 The premise changed.
-That sentence converts what your brain has filed as incompetence into what it actually is — an update, the exact operation your prediction engine exists to perform.
-Strategists who cannot update are not strategists; they are monuments.
-The willpower you have been spending to protect a dead premise comes back the moment you stop.
+That sentence converts what your brain has filed as incompetence into what it actually is, an update, the exact operation your prediction engine exists to perform.
+Strategists who can't update aren't strategists.
+They're monuments.
+The willpower you've been spending to protect a dead premise comes back the moment you stop.

 The Endgame Was Never the Deliverable

-You have spent your life believing your gift is the vision — the finished future you can see before anyone else.
+You've spent your life believing your gift is the vision, the finished future you can see before anyone else can.
 But the vision was never the deliverable.
-It is the navigation system.
-Its entire value is realized only in contact with terrain: shipped, tested, corrected, rebuilt.
-A map that never touches ground is not strategy.
-It is fantasy with better formatting.
+It's the navigation system.
+Its entire value is only realized in contact with terrain: shipped, tested, corrected, rebuilt.
+A map that never touches ground isn't strategy.
+It's fantasy with better formatting.

-The people who eventually built the things you envisioned first were not smarter than you.
+The people who eventually built the things you envisioned first weren't smarter than you.
 They were simply willing to be publicly wrong earlier than you were.

-You already know what version eight of the plan should say.
+You already know what version eight of the plan would say.
 Don't write it.
-Ship version zero of the thing instead — this week, at 70%, to someone real.
+Ship version zero of the thing instead, this week, at 70 percent, to someone real.
 Your endgame has been patient with you for years.